HussainAther/philosophy/neuro/comptheory.md

 behavior to circumstances, and natural selection optimizes nervous systems in such a way that we may regard the nervous system's selective pressures as error-minimizing.

-The neural circuit in visual tracking of moving objects uses many unkonwn parameters and specific weights.
+The neural circuit in visual tracking of moving objects uses many unknown parameters and specific weights.
 We can construct a network by fixing the known parameters and train it on input and output to determine the unknown parameters.
-The probability inference methods depend on the dregree of similar between artificial and biological networks.
-We may use models to generate hypotheses because the nervous system evolution may be described with a cost function and artificial mdoels use backpropagation to search through possibilites.
+The probability inference methods depend on the degree of similar between artificial and biological networks.
+We may use models to generate hypotheses because the nervous system evolution may be described with a cost function and artificial models use backpropagation to search through possibilities.

 ## Conclusion

 As 18th-century German philosopher Immanuel Kant said, studying concepts of the mind without empirical science is empty and studying science without philosophy is blind.
-Understanding how hte brain works means figuring out going from simulating in a computer to making synthetic brains.
+Understanding how the brain works means figuring out going from simulating in a computer to making synthetic brains.
 We see how models interact with the actual world (whether they simulate the world or directly use it), determine which real-world parameters are relevant to our models, and extend models to cover all levels of organization.
 We wrestle with reduction, causation,